UlysseusCitiesMD

 – Optimization and Digitalization of Smart Cities (compulsory module):

-• IT infrastructure for Smartcities
+• IT Infrastructure for Smart Cities

 • Facility Automation Systems

-• Artificial Intelligence (techniques and tools) for Smart Cities
+• Artificial Intelligence for Smart Cities

 – Mobility and transport in Smart Cities (elective module)

-• Traffic Management and Transport Planning in smart Cities
+• Traffic Management and Transport Planning in Smart Cities

 • City Logistics: Transport and Mobility